Skip to main content

 * * * * *

-Friends, my time in Mexico is drawing to a close.
-Our daughter’s family is joining us here for the last two weeks of March (spring break in Canada), and then we will return to our mountain eyrie in Invermere, British Columbia.
-We will leave the jungle behind, but we’ll get home in time to find the first crocus!
+Friends, my time in Mexico is drawing to a close and soon we will return to our mountain eyrie in Invermere, British Columbia.
+We may be leaving the jungle behind, but we’ll get home in time to find the first crocus!

 Fondly, Elinor